 In the case of immobile objects, the Place would normally correspond to the Place of creation.
 P53 has former or current location (is former or current location of) is a shortcut.
-A more detailed representation can make use of the fully developed (i.e. indirect) path from E19 Physical Object through P25 moved (moved by), E9 Move, P26 moved to (was destination of) or P27 moved from (was origin of) to E53 Place.
+A more detailed representation can make use of the fully developed (i.e. indirect) path from 'E19 Physical Object', though, 'P25i moved by', 'E9 Move', 'P26 moved to' or 'P27 moved from', to 'E53 Place'.